codeoverflow-org/nodecg-types/README.md

+# :warning: nodecg-io is abandoned
+This project is no longer actively maintained and is archived.
+The domain [nodecg.io](https://codeoverflow-org.github.io/nodecg-io-docs/RELEASE/) is also not available anymore.
+Use this project at your own risk - breaking APIs and security vulnerabilities are expected to happen soon.
+If you wish to continue nodecg-io, please fork it.
+Similar projects may or may not happen in the future [here](https://github.com/sebinside).

 # nodecg-types

-**⚠ This package was only intented for use with NodeCG v1 till official typings for NodeCG v2 are published in a separate package.
+**⚠ This package was only intended for use with NodeCG v1 till official typings for NodeCG v2 are published in a separate package.
 As v2 has been released this package is practically deprecated.
 Only updates for eventual minor/fix version upgrades for NodeCG v1 will be ported here.
 Use the official `@nodecg/types` package from now on for newer projects that use NodeCG v2!**

 If you are developing [NodeCG](https://nodecg.dev) bundles in TypeScript you need typings for nodecg.